-- (1) That portion of a lot which seaward of the mean high water mark. - (2) That portion of a lot which lies in, on or under any street, right-of-way, common driveway easement or access easement. - (3) That portion of a lot which is burdened by a private, non-utility easement prohibiting the erection of buildings. - (4) That portion of a lot which is wetland or watercourse.
+- (1) That portion of a lot which is underwater land. - (2) That portion of a lot which lies in, on or under any street, right-of-way, common driveway easement or access easement. - (3) That portion of a lot which is burdened by a private easement prohibiting the erection of buildings. - (4) That portion of a lot which is beach, wetland or watercourse.